 If you have fibroid tumors but do not have any symptoms, you may not need treatment.
 Your doctor will check during your regular exams to see if they have grown.
 If you have fibroid tumors and have mild symptoms, your doctor may suggest taking medication.
 Over-the-counter drugs such as ibuprofen or acetaminophen can be used for mild pain.

-If you are suffering from symptoms associated with fibroid tumors and would like additional information on the myomectomy procedure, or the robotic myomectomy surgery, please contact the Women’s Specialists of Plano to schedule a consultation and to learn more about our other advanced services such as robotic hysterectomy, endometrial ablation, and pelvic floor reconstruction.
+If you are suffering from symptoms associated with fibroid tumors and would like additional information on a myomectomy, or the robotic myomectomy uterine fibroid treatment, please contact the Women’s Specialists of Plano office located in the Plano, Frisco and Dallas, Texas communities.